Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 5. Disposing of Plastic and Garbage

 As new plastic items are manufactured every day, the cycle keeps repeating.
-Until businesses start using more environmentally-friendly, alternative materials (such as paper), this cycle of producing and disposing of plastic will continue.
+Until businesses start using more environmentally friendly, alternative materials (such as paper), this cycle of producing and disposing of plastic will continue.

-6. It’s many a time Nature Caused
+6. It’s Nature Caused Many of the Times

 Serious Effects of Plastic Pollution

-It seems rather obvious that this amount of a material that isn’t meant to break down can wreak havoc on natural environments, leading to long-term issues for plants, animals, and people.
+It seems obvious that this amount of material that isn’t meant to break down can wreak havoc on natural environments, leading to long-term issues for plants, animals, and people.
 Some of the major long-term effects of plastic pollution are:

 1. Negative Effects on Human Health